pivot2dream/kingcrimson/README.md

 - The application has to work in the latest versions of Chrome, Firefox, Safari, and IE11

-# To Run
+#### To Run

 - Simply clone the repo and open index.html in a webbrowser

-### OR ###
+##### OR

 - visit http://www.aaronduchateau.com/music_cleaned/

-# Technolgoies Used
+#### Technolgoies Used
 - jQuery: good include for dom manipulation, animation, and other common tasks
 - jQuery-ui: a default include for drag and drop
-- dragtable.js: Expands on Jquery UI for column sorting
+- dragtable.js: expands on jQuery UI for column sorting
 - sortelements.js: tiny library that aids in a b sorting
 - bootstrap: good for responsiveness, modals, buttons, etc. A default include
-- helper.js: This is the primary chunk of code i wrote for core functionality
+- helper.js: this is the primary chunk of code i wrote for core functionality
-- qunit.js: A client side testing library.
-I had never used it before and wanted to play with it
+- qunit.js: a client side testing library.
+I had never used it before, and wanted to play with it
-- tests.js: The tests I wrote
+- tests.js: the tests I wrote, utilizing qunit
+- backstretch.js: Not needed, similiar effect can be done with css.
+I just think it looks cool :)